historical-theology/stthomas/faith-reason-revelation/syllabus-online-fall2025.md

 *In-class homilies and other Patristic texts shared by the instructor*

-#### CONTENT QUIZ on 10: Christ and the Church is due by 11:59 PM on Friday, April 11.
+#### CONTENT QUIZ on 10: Christ and the Church is due by 11:59 PM on Friday, November 7.

 #### 11: Grace & Virtue

-April 14-16 (Triduum Break starts April 17)
+November 10-14

 *Grace & Virtue*